- Django in a Nutshell

 Django is fully loaded

-Django also has a dynamic admin interface.
+This framework also has a dynamic admin interface.
 Once you define your models, the framework creates a professional, production-ready administrative interface.
 Meaning, authenticated users can add, change and delete objects.

 What’s in it for you?
 If your employees edit your site, or a client, or maybe just you, you won’t have to deal with creating backend interfaces only to manage content.